 In reply, of course, I informed her that it’s never too early to start Christmas movies.
 And that is how we ended up streaming “Noelle” on Disney+ as our first holiday viewing of the season.
 Soon followed by “The Princess Switch” on Netflix and “Holidate” on Netflix for just-mom’s-eyes-only.
 And that’s just the start.

-More Than a Movie
+More Than a Funny Christmas Movie

 While my holiday film fest may seem a bit intense to you, in my defense, it is winter in Alaska during COVID-19—there’s not a whole lot to do besides sit around and watch TV!
-But more important, the truth is, I’m feeling more ready than ever before to dive into my long list of cheesy Christmas movies this year.
+But more important, the truth is, I’m feeling more ready than ever before to dive into my long list of funny Christmas movies this year.
 Because it feels like the one tradition that doesn’t stand to be ruined by this dumpster fire of a year.

 If anything, binging on holiday movies may just be the most normal thing my daughter and I get to do this holiday season.

 Thanksgiving with friends?
-Already cancelled.
+Cancelled.

 Visiting Santa?
-Totally up in the air.
+Up in the air.

 Big group gingerbread house contest?
 Probably not happening.